Environmental Initiatives

 Scenario analysis

-We identified risks and opportunities related to climate change, assuming business environments for each scenario, through NR&E Committee and then specified them at a meeting of the Board of Directors.
+We identified risks and opportunities related to climate change, assuming business environments for each scenario, through the NR&E Committee, etc. and then specified them at a meeting of the Board of Directors.

 4℃ scenario